Thapathali Durbar

-Thapathali Durbar (थापाथली दरवार) was a palace complex in Kathmandu, the capital of the Nepal.
+Thapathali Durbar (थापाथली दरवार) was a palace complex in Kathmandu, the capital of Nepal.
 Thapathali means abode of the Thapas.
 It was initially built by Nain Singh Thapa of the Thapa dynasty but was later occupied by Jung Bahadur Rana, as prime minister, the executive head of Nepal.
-The palace complex, located north of the Bagmati river, encompasses an impressive and vast array of courtyards, gardens, and buildings.
-Many palaces and buildings were built throughout late 1840s to 1900, initially by Nain Singh Thapa, a member of the aristocratic Thapa family and brother of Bhimsen Thapa, and later was acquired by Nain Singh Thapa's grandson Jung Bahadur Rana.
-Further additions were made by successive Ranas up to the 19th century.
+The palace complex, located north of the Bagmati river, consists of a large number of courtyards, gardens, and buildings.

 History

 The palace complex lay in the heart of Kathmandu, to the north of the bagmati river.
 The history of the palace is closely linked with the history of Nepal and its rulers.

 Under Thapa dynasty

-Starting with royal courtier family Thapa, who were in power until the death of last Thapa PM Mathabarsingh Thapa.Nain Singh Thapa, father of PM Mathabarsingh Thapa was credited with initiating construction of the palace complex who build a palace complex spreading over 80 Ropanis.
-Bhimsen Thapa left the place Thapathali to reside at Bagh Durbar.
+Nain Singh Thapa was credited with initiating construction of the palace complex.

 Under Rana dynasty

-Rakshya Kumari, mother of Jung Bahadur Rana was daughter of Kaji Nain Singh Thapa, brother of PM Bhimsen Thapa.